Sembi

-Sembi (செம்பி) is a 2022 Indian Tamil-language adventure drama film film directed by Prabhu Solomon.
-The film stars Kovai Sarala and Ashwin Kumar Lakshmikanthan, along with Thambi Ramaiah and Nanjil Sampath in other roles.
-The film was released theatrically on 30 December 2022 to highly positive reviews from critics.
+Sembi (செம்பி) is a 2022 Indian Tamil-language adventure drama film directed by Prabhu Solomon.
+The film stars Nila, Kovai Sarala, and Ashwin Kumar Lakshmikanthan, along with Thambi Ramaiah, Nanjil Sampath, and Pala.
+Karuppiah in supporting roles.
+The music was composed by Nivas K. Prasanna with cinematography by M. Jeevan and editing by Buvan.
+The film released theatrically on 30 December 2022 to highly positive reviews from critics.